alexandrosanat/movie-genre-prediction/README.md

 ## Notes
-The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The `requirements.txt` contains all the Python libraries that the project depends on.

 ```
 pip install -r requirements.txt